Laura Bialis: Rock in the Red Zone

-“Expertly combining riveting real-time footage of rocket attacks – some of them involving some of the main subjects in the film – and unhurried cinema verite scenes of debates, breakdowns, Color Red siren chaos and loving moments surrounding music, Bialis turns this from a ‘fish out of water’ music scene film and into a gripping encounter with life and resilience, choices, defeats and triumphs.”

 Bialis first heard about the Israeli town of Sderot from a friend who sent her articles in May 2007, when the city was under nearly constant fire.
 She read about the thriving music scene and bands like Teapacks, Knesiyat Hasechel (Church of Reason) and Sfatayim (Lips), which had all started out in the southern city which had gained the reputation of “ir hamusica,” the city of music.
 Bialis followed the sounds to Sderot because as she narrates in the film, “I’d always heard that good music comes from hard places.”
 Her planned three-week shoot turned into a two-year stay from 2007 to 2009, allowing Bialis to take viewers deeply into the lives of people who feel marginalized by their own country.

 In 2008, Bialis married Sderot musician Avi Vaknin, one of the film's subjects.

 Other musicians featured in the film include Micha Biton, Robby Elmaliah, and Yagit Haso.

+VISHNIAC (2023)

+Bialis is the director and producer of the feature documentary VISHNIAC (2023), a film that examines the life and legacy of photographer Roman Vishniac, whose images of Jewish communities in Eastern Europe became some of the most significant visual records of pre‑Holocaust Jewish life.

+The documentary follows Vishniac's artistic evolution-from his early social documentary work to his later innovations in scientific photography and incorporates extensive archival materials and interviews.

+Produced through Katahdin Productions, VISHNIAC marks one of Bialis’s major recent works and continues her focus on historical memory and Jewish cultural heritage.